 I work as hard as I can to provide you with both of these.

-This page is all about why I love to capture real moments as a documentary wedding photographer.
+This page is all about why I love to create unique wedding portraits.

 You can read all about how I capture real moments here.